open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 ### Disabling automatic ResourceProviders

-If you are using the `ResourceProvider` SPI, which many instrumentation agent distributions include automatically, you can turn on or off one or more of them by using the following configuration items:
+Many instrumentation agent distributions automatically include various `ResourceProvider` implementations.
+These can be turned on or off as follows:

 | Environment variable                    | Description                                                                                  |
 | --------------------------------------- | -------------------------------------------------------------------------------------------- |